jonas-kgomo/siloed/README.md

 Siloed web

-A protocol for dynamic communication between websites

-### Siloed component is a glorified iframe with dynamic properties
+A protocol for dynamic communication between websites.
+A Siloed component is a glorified iframe with dynamic properties

 ```bash
  npm install siloed